 Click through bellow to read Will’s full article.
 It is highly informative and full of helpful advice on pulley injuries to ensure that you are back healthy and climbing as quickly and safely as possible.

-Also, if you are interested learning more about how to stay healthy, check out our Injury Prevention Guide by Dr. Jared Vagy.
+Also, if you are interested in learning more about how to stay healthy, check out our Injury Prevention Guide by Dr. Jared Vagy.
 It’s filled with tons of information about how to stop climbing injuries before they happen.

 Click Here: A Comparative Review of Pulley Injury Literature